ProjectEvergreen/greenwood/www/pages/docs/data.md

   route,  // (string) A URL, typically derived from the filesystem path, e.g. /blog/2019/first-post/

-  template, // (string) page template used for the page
+  layout, // (string) page layout used for the page

   title,  // (string) Useful for a page's <title> tag or the title attribute for an <a> tag, inferred from the filesystem path, e.g. "First Post" or provided through front matter.
 }